 Last updated on Feb 05, 2023

-Summary: London, UK is a vibrant, bustling city with a rich history and culture.
-Expats love the diversity of the city, the abundance of activities and attractions, and the easy access to the rest of Europe.
-The weather in London is generally mild, with temperatures ranging from the mid-30s to the mid-60s Fahrenheit (1-18 Celsius).
-The cost of living for an expat in London can vary greatly depending on lifestyle and location.
-Generally, the average cost of living for an expat in London is around $3,000-$4,000 USD per month.
-The cost of a one bedroom apartment in London can range from $1,500-$2,500 USD per month, while a two bedroom apartment can range from $2,000-$3,500 USD per month.
-The population of London is estimated to be around 8.9 million people.
+Summary: Tianjin, China is a vibrant and modern city with a rich cultural heritage.
+Expats love the city's convenient transportation, diverse cuisine, and friendly locals.
+The weather in Tianjin is generally mild, with temperatures ranging from the mid-30s to mid-80s Fahrenheit (0-30 Celsius).
+The average cost of living for an expat is estimated to be around $1,000-$1,500 USD per month.
+The cost of a one bedroom apartment is around $500-$700 USD per month, while a two bedroom apartment is around $700-$1,000 USD per month.
+The population of Tianjin is 15.6 million people.

-What do I need to know about living in London?
+What do I need to know about living in Tianjin?

-When we asked people what advice they would give someone preparing to move to London, they said:
+When we asked people what advice they would give someone preparing to move to Tianjin, they said:

-What do I need to know before moving to London?
+What do I need to know before moving to Tianjin?

-When we asked people what advice they would give someone preparing to move to London, they said:
+When we asked people what advice they would give someone preparing to move to Tianjin, they said:

-How do I find a place to live in London?
+How do I find a place to live in Tianjin?

 We asked expats how they chose their neighborhood and found a place to live.
 They answered: